memphis-tools/poc_terraform_for_digitalocean/README.md

 ## What is it ?
 Just a basic dummy POC for a Terraform usage when creating a Linux Droplet* on [Digital Ocean](https://www.digitalocean.com/).

-A Debian droplet will be created, then Nginx installed on it.
+A Debian-12 "droplet" will be created, then docker and docker-compose will be installed.

 All should be quite understandable.